PacificBiosciences/pbampliconclustering/README.md

 For some clustering algorithms (e.g. DBSCAN), it can be useful to view a plot of sorted nearest neightbor distances to set the _eps_ value.
 The option `-t` generates such a plot for a given parameter set and read input.

 ### Cluster Plot
-The option `-g` generates a plot of each reads' position give then first 2 reduced components from the input matrix.
+The option `-g` generates a plot of each read position given the first 2 reduced components from the input matrix.